Secure Hospital Staff Communication Devices

 Keeping health systems and their communications solutions safe is increasingly difficult, but not impossible.
 With the increase in cyberattacks and ransomware, health systems are doing everything they can to keep their hospital staff communication devices safe.
 Security for devices is based on the type of device, operating system and version being run.
 There are known issues with all the operating systems out there, and manufacturers send out security patches all the time.
 But malicious hackers are always looking for a new way to break into systems and security and IT departments must stay ahead of the curve.

-A separate challenge is that most providers are using their own devices for communications (usually smartphones).
+A separate challenge is that most providers are using their own technology for communications (usually smartphones).
 This requires that health systems set up separate rules for BYOD situations than for hospital staff communications devices which are shared among clinicians.
-This includes educating those using their own devices on how to identify apps they can safely install and making sure they download device updates on a regular basis.
+This includes educating those using their own devices on how to identify apps they can safely install and making sure they download OS updates on a regular basis.

 Mobile Device Management

-Subscribing to the security bulletins for their specific hospital staff communications device manufacturers as well as the operating system specifically allows the healthcare IT team to be alerted when an exploit does come to the surface.
+Subscribing to the security bulletins for their specific communication device manufacturers as well as the operating system specifically allows the healthcare IT team to be alerted when an exploit does come to the surface.
 Patches can be quickly downloaded, or the problem can be blocked before it infiltrates the health system.
 Basic MDM can control sign-ons and wiping devices, but many health systems are looking for even more control from a security and compliance standpoint.